-Thirty two years of journalistic excellence
+Thirty five years of journalistic excellence

-Siblani has now published The Arab American News for thirty-two years.
+Siblani has now published The Arab American News for thirty-five years.
 The newspaper rapidly became one of the local and national media’s most popular resource for American-based Arab and Arab American opinion and analyses.